 7 Top Tips for Shopping with Food Allergies

-My son was 5 months old when we finally established that the reason for his slow weight gain, reflux, explosive nappies, wheezing and general discomfort was CMPA – Cows’ Milk Protein Allergy.
+My son was 5 months old when we realised he has allergies.
+We finally established that the reason for his slow weight gain, reflux, explosive nappies, wheezing and general discomfort was CMPA – Cows’ Milk Protein Allergy.

 As we were just about to embark on weaning we had to learn to shop for allergies pretty quickly, and by this point my maternity pay had stopped so we had to do it on a budget.
 One stroll down the “free from” aisle in any supermarket will tell you that allergy shopping can get pretty expensive pretty quickly, so here are my top tips for allergy shopping:

-1. Plan meals around things that don’t usually contain your allergen(s)
+1. Plan meals around things that don’t affect you allergies

 It might seem obvious but sometimes its hard to see past ‘replacement’ items and look at what is already available to you.
 For us there are a lot of things that are fine to eat without changing anything.
 Pasta, noodles, rice, bread and potatoes are usually all dairy free as are fresh fruit and veg and meats. for people with a gluten allergy there is still rice, potatoes and rice noodles before you have to start looking at ‘free from’ alternatives.